ehowe/create_test_videos/README.md

 ./create-test-videos -c colors.yml -r resolutions.yml -o <some directory> -v
 ```

 If you use the sample files that I provided, this will take a _long_ time.
-The longer the resolutions, the longer it takes.
+The larger the resolutions, the longer it takes.
 Good luck.